mr-rjh3/mr-rjh3/README.md

   🖥️ Full Stack developer with expertise in backend development using Python and C.
   <br>
   <br>
-  ✍️ Currently learning frontend frameworks such as Vue.js!
+  ✍️ Currently studying at Fanshawe College for the Software and Systems Information Testing Certificate!
   <br>
   <br>
   🎓 Computer Science Graduate from Wilfrid Laurier University with a minor in User Experience Design.